mpwillson/remind/README.md

 ### 1.3.2

-* Fix incorrection calculation of time to event when crossing DST boundary.
+* Fix incorrect calculation of time to event when crossing DST boundary.

 ### 1.3.1